-- 4.2 Where a student cannot attend an initial interview or hearing and requests that the interview or hearing be deferred to allow him/her to attend in person, the student cannot subsequently use the impact which the deferral of the interview or hearing may have on his/her academic performance as grounds for an appeal or complaint. - 4.3 In the event that an initial interview or hearing is deferred at the request of the student the interview or hearing must be rescheduled to take place on a date normally within 6 weeks of the date originally notified to the student.
+- 4.2 Where a student cannot attend an initial interview or hearing and requests that the interview or hearing be deferred to allow him/her to attend in person, the student cannot subsequently use the impact which the deferral of the interview or hearing may have on their academic performance as grounds for an appeal or complaint. - 4.3 In the event that an initial interview or hearing is deferred at the request of the student the interview or hearing must be rescheduled to take place on a date normally within 6 weeks of the date originally notified to the student.
 If the student is unable to attend the rescheduled interview or hearing, the case will be considered, and a decision reached in the absence of the student.
-Under the terms of paragraph 4.1 the student can either select another person to represent him or her or submit further representations in writing. - 4.4 Where a student has not informed the School/Registry in advance that they are unable to attend a meeting/Discipline Hearing, the case may be considered, and a decision reached in the absence of the student.
+Under the terms of paragraph 4.1 the student can either select another person to represent him or her or submit further representations in writing. - 4.4 Where a student has not informed the School/Registry in advance that they are unable to attend a meeting/Discipline Hearing, or is a no show, and has not asked for the meeting to be rescheduled will have their case considered, and a decision reached in the absence of the student.